cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 - In addition to internal or native and external data sources, BigQuery can also ingest data from multi-Cloud data, which is data stored in multiple Cloud services, such as AWS or Azure, or a public data set.
-- If you don't have any data of your own, you can analyze any of the datasets available in the public data set marketplace.
+- If you don't have any data of the own, you can analyze any of the datasets available in the public data set marketplace.

 ![Screenshot 2023-09-27 at 00.06.43](/assets/img/post/Screenshot%202023-09-27%20at%2000.06.43.png)